dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 * Containers are not new but Docker is a high level tool that has made them very popular.
 * Docker uses LXC containers.
 * Containers are more resource friendly than VMs.
-They are typically 100s of MB in size whereas VMs are typically GBs in size.
+They are typically 10s or 100s of MB in size whereas VMs are typically GBs in size.
 It is common to run containers within VMs.

 ![container v vm](container-vs-vm.png)